berrgrayson/carebridge/README.md

 - **Administrative Efficiency**: Powerful tools for healthcare administrators
 - **Real-Time Communication**: Instant SMS notifications for appointment updates
 - **Scalable Architecture**: Built to grow with your healthcare practice
+- **Multilingual Support**: Full support for English and French languages

 ---